OmPrakashMunda/uwu-forge-AISOC/README.md

 # PythOWO 🌸

 A kawaii Python interpreter and code generation service that transforms regular Python into an uwu-fied programming language!
-Built during [Hackathon Name] to make coding more adorable.
+Built during AISOC Chronos v1.0 to make coding more adorable.

 ## What is PythOWO? ✨